Cioko04/OSK-BACKEND/README.md

 Link to front-end: https://github.com/Cioko04/OSK-FRONTEND

 **Description:**
-This Java-based backend project forms the backbone of the Driving School Management System, providing robust APIs for handling user authentication, managing lessons, processing payments, and maintaining a relational database using SQL.
+This Java-based backend project serves as the foundation for the Driving School Management System, offering robust APIs for user authentication, lesson management, payment processing, and utilizing MySQL as the relational database for efficient data storage.

 **Key Features:**